Redefining Beauty Sleep

-Several studies have determined that travel across times zones alters hormonal patterns linked to circadian rhythm, such as diurnal rhythms of melatonin and cortisol, even resulting in deficits in learning and memory — no wonder we don’t perform up to par after a long restless flight!
+Several studies have determined that travel across time zones alters hormonal patterns linked to circadian rhythms, such as diurnal rhythms of melatonin and cortisol, even resulting in deficits in learning and memory — no wonder we don’t perform up to par after a long restless flight!
 For any frequent traveler, the takeaway is: Get enough sleep on the ground, wear sunscreen to protect skin from UV radiation (window-seat lovers and pilots, beware), and stay hydrated.

 And remember, the skin’s time-keeping machinery is synced with daylight and your sleep/wake cycle.
 When you mess with the circadian rhythm, you mess with all the cellular functions of the body — and that could have devastating effects on our bodies.
-With all the new science regarding the impact of sleep on skin function, I think it’s safe to say that the term “beauty sleep” is far more important that it implies.
+With all the new science regarding the impact of sleep on skin function, I think it’s safe to say that the term “beauty sleep” is far more important than it implies.